Employer of Record

 Working Hours

-In Hungary, full-time employment entails working 40 hours per week, typically spread over 5 days (Monday to Friday) with 8 hours per day, generally between 8 am and 6 pm.
+In Hungary, full-time employment entails working 40 hours per week, typically spread over 5 days with 8 hours per day unless otherwise arranged lawfully.
 Variations are common, especially in service sectors like hospitality and retail, where evening shifts or weekend hours are standard for roles such as waiters, shop attendants, and drivers.

-To accommodate varying work patterns, some employers adopt a system of working time banking, allowing employees to spread their hours over a 16-week period, totaling 640 hours.
-However, daily work hours cannot exceed 12 hours, and weekly hours are capped at 48.
+To accommodate varying work patterns, employers may apply working time banking in accordance with the Labour Code and any applicable collective agreement.
+However, daily work hours cannot generally exceed 12 hours, and weekly hours are capped at 48 including overtime.

-Part-time employment is prevalent, offering flexibility with weekly hours ranging from 1 to 40.
-Students often engage in flexible work arrangements through student job agencies, adjusting their hours based on mutual agreements with employers.
-Employers also have the option to hire temporary workers for short-term assignments or keep standby personnel available as needed.
+Part-time employment is also common, offering flexibility with weekly hours ranging below full-time norms.
+Employers may also hire temporary workers for short-term assignments or keep standby personnel available as needed.

 At Mercans, we ensure that employers understand and comply with these regulations, facilitating efficient workforce management tailored to the needs of businesses operating in Hungary.